techtanzeel/collado-io/posts/2013/pivot.md

+---
+title: Pivot
+date: 2013-01-15
+categories: [business, iomando]
+---

 # Pivot
 ## TL;DR
-By January of 2012 we already had a [working prototype](https://collado.io/blog/2013/prologue) of something that could be used to open doors with a smartphone.
+By January of 2012 we already had a [working prototype](/posts/2013/prologue/) of something that could be used to open doors with a smartphone.
 Curiously enough, we were convinced that it was not possible to monetize and build a sustainable business out of such service.

 Therefore we set out to build what we believed it was a “more valuable” service leveraging our technology, but at the end, we failed to understand what problem we were ultimately trying to solve.